2017 British Columbia Scotties Tournament of Hearts

 The 2017 British Columbia Scotties Tournament of Hearts, the provincial women's curling championship of British Columbia, was held from January 17 to 22 at Duncan Curling Club in Duncan, British Columbia.
-The winning Marla Mallett team will represent British Columbia at the 2017 Scotties Tournament of Hearts in St. Catharines, Ontario.
+The winning Marla Mallett team represented British Columbia at the 2017 Scotties Tournament of Hearts in St. Catharines, Ontario.

 Walnut Grove's Marla Mallett defeated her former teammate in Diane Gushulak in the final.
 Gushulak was a member of the Mallett link the last time Mallett won the provincial championship, in 2009.
 The Mallett team included Shannon Aleksic from Abbotsford and sisters Brette Richards and Blaine de Jager who are originally from Prince George.

 The event was considered a "huge success" by the organizing committee, and was the most important event ever to be held at the Duncan Curling Club.

 Teams

 The teams were listed as follows:

 Round-robin standings

 Results

 Round-robin results are as follows: